-As on 31st March, 2019 total 77446 kitchen-cum-stores have been completed out of 81582 sanctioned units and construction work under progress in 4136 units.
+Total 81582 kitchen-cum-stores have been completed out of 81856 sanctioned units and construction work under progress in 274 units.
 Within next year all remaining kitchen-cum-stores will be completed.

+2.10.6 The reasons for slow pace of construction of kitchen cum stores, if applicable.

+-Not applicable.

-- 2.10.6 The reasons for slow pace of construction of kitchen cum stores, if applicable. - -Not applicable. - 2.10.7 How much interest has been earned on the unutilized central assistance lying in the bank account of the State/implementing agencies.
+2.10.7 How much interest has been earned on the unutilized central assistance lying in the bank account of the State/implementing agencies.

 Interest of Rs.
-1.55 crore has been accrued from different MDM A/c against the central assistance.
+1.68 crore has been accrued from different MDM A/c against the central assistance.

 2.10.8 Details of the kitchen cum stores constructed in convergence.
-Details of the agency engaged for the construction of these kitchen cum stores.-Not applicable.
+Details of the agency engaged for the construction of these kitchen-cum-stores.

+-Not applicable.